What is the difference between B2B and B2C marketing?

 Another related idea, what settles on an ultimate choice occurs – at the end of the day, what pushes the buyer to hit a “purchase”?
 At the point when it’s an individual, it may very well any number of variables or only one.
 B2B purchasers are “arranged and intelligent, in view of requirements,” while B2C is “passionate, in light of need and want.”

-I imagine that can be valid – yet in addition false.
+It could be valid – yet in addition false.
 I know a lot of people who purchase dependent on need and rationale alone.
 Also, I know a lot of business customers who make a buy –, for example, which provider/seller to work within view of premonition.